scijs/ndarray-ldl-factorization/README.md

 ### Unit

 Unit tests use the [Tape](https://github.com/substack/tape) test framework.
-To calculate code coverage, the package makes use of [Coverify](https://github.com/substack/coverify).To run the tests, execute the following command in the top-level application directory:
+To run the tests, execute the following command in the top-level application directory:

 ``` bash
 $ npm test